 What is an Affidavit?

-An affidavit is a written statement that you swear is true, sort of like giving evidence in court.
-But it’s not just your word against theirs – you sign it under oath and often in front of someone official, like a lawyer or judge.
-It can be used for many things, but mainly to present facts in legal proceedings.
-This signed document carries weight because if the information turns out false, you could face penalties including perjury charges.
-The idea behind an affidavit?
-To give trustworthy info without needing to show up in person at court every time!
+An affidavit is a written statement that you swear is true, similar to giving evidence in court.
+However, it’s not just your word against someone else’s – you may sign it under oath and often in front of an official, such as a lawyer or judge.
+It can be used for various purposes, but it is typically used to present facts in legal proceedings.

 Understanding the Nature and Purpose of Affidavits

 An affidavit is a sworn statement acting as evidence in court cases.
-It’s a legal document that carries weight, whether you’re standing on the witness stand or handling divorce proceedings from your kitchen table.
+It’s a legal document that can carry weight, whether you’re standing on the witness stand or handling divorce proceedings.

 The role of affidavits in legal matters